bitmovin/bitmovin-player-roku-analytics-conviva/README.md

 ## Running the example

 1. Run `npm i` to install dependencies
+2. Fetch conviva SDK
+  - Download conviva sdk source file
+  - Rename to `Conviva_Roku.brs`
+  - Put it into `./ConvivaIntegration/source/conviva`
-2. Ensure that you are in the same network as the roku device
+3. Ensure that you are in the same network as the roku device
-3. Run `npm run serve`
+4. Run `npm run serve`
-  _This will bundle the library into a zip (with auto reloading after changes) and serve it via a node server_
+  _(This will bundle the library into a zip and serve it via a node server)_
-4. Enter the IP of your machine in [PlayerExample.brs](./demo/components/playerExample/PlayerExample.brs)
+5. Enter the IP of your machine in [PlayerExample.brs](./demo/components/playerExample/PlayerExample.brs)
-5. Deploy the demo to the roku device
+6. Deploy the demo to the roku device

 ## Usage